ivansanchezvera/cloudmapper-helm-chart/readme.md

 It is also useful to check the logs of the pods via:
 `kubectl logs <name_of_the_pod>`

-Remember that we can obtain the name of the service via:
+Remember that we can obtain the name of the pod via:
 `kubectl get all`
-or more details about the service using:
+or more details about the pod using:
 `kubectl get pod -o wide`

 ### Problem: I get the Error: INSTALLATION FAILED: Secret in version "v1" cannot be handled as a Secret: illegal base64 data... message.
 ### Possible solution: Make sure that you are overriding the values with base64 ones.
-An easy approach its described at the beggining of this document by using override.yaml .
+An easy approach its described at the beggining of this document by using `override.yaml`.
 To encode values on base64 you can use an online encoder or in the command line just try:
 `echo -n <your_plaintext_value> | base64`